hmpf/easydmp/docs/terminology.rst

        it may be hidden in a different branch.

    on_trunk question
-       A question that *must* be contemplated for a plan to be validi, unless it is in an optional section.
+       A question that *must* be contemplated for a plan to be valid, unless it is in an optional section.
 It may be optional.

        The first question (and any optional section question) of a section is